Red Sponge Nudibranch (Rostanga pulchra)

 Red sponge nudibranch in the water (photo credit: Emma Corliss)

-Habitat: From Alaska to the Gulf of California, this nudibranch is from from the intertidal to subtidal range and almost always found on red sponge.
-At Haystack rock, scan the lower parts of rocks for any bright red.
-If you find any red sponge, be sure to look closely for the tic-tac nudibranch.
+Habitat: From Alaska to the Gulf of California, Mexico, this nudibranch is found from the intertidal to subtidal range and is almost always found on red sponge.
+At Haystack Rock, scan the lower parts of rocks for any bright red.
+If you find any red sponge, be sure to look closely for the tic-tac nudibranch on top.

 Diet: The red sponge nudibranch eats red sponge!